HEADING INTO THE RAINY SEASON

 You will need to unscrew the 3″ cap at the bottom of the filter set.
 Depending on who installed your system and when it may look different than the ones above.
 Essentially the idea is the same.
 Once you open up the cap, rinse it out and clear any debris from your first flush.
 You may need large channel lock pliers to unscrew the cap, or someone with good grip strength.
 Finally, carefully reassemble the filter.
 If teflon tape was previously used on the threads, you may need to reapply.

-Did anyone notice how quickly their “barrels” filled?
+Did you notice last year how quickly your “barrels” filled?
 You may already know that a 1000 square foot roof will shed 600 gallons in a single inch of rain!
+It rains around 10″ per year on coastal San Diego.
 It may be time to consider getting a tank!
 Many CatchingH2O customers have replaced their 55 gallon barrels with 500, 1000, and bigger tanks only to still be impressed at how quickly they fill!
 It’s very satisfying to have this much water around when the rains are gone to continue to water your plants!
-This is a great example of how a 55 gallon barrel was easily replaced with a 500 gallon tank!
+Check out this 105 gallon turned 1000 gallon system!